Is the Ministeroni legally sanctioned?

 If you have wedding guests (beyond the two witnesses legally required to attend the ceremony) it’s nice to have the Ministeroni acknowledge who’s there (often with a mighty “Arrr”) and who wanted to be there but couldn’t.

-The Ministeroni will say something special about this day, read a favorite story or tell about the meaning of Pastafarianism (critical thinking!) , or you may may want to do this yourselves or get a pirate mate or two or three – to do the honours.
+The Ministeroni will say something special about this day, read a favorite story or tell about the meaning of Pastafarianism (arr relationship to the infinite through critical thinking) , or you may may want to do this yourselves or get a pirate mate or two or three – to do the honours.

 New Zealand law requires the full names of each person as they appear on the license to be used at some point in the ceremony to clearly identify them.
 It can be as part of the vows (“I, Farro Farferelli, take you, Penne Pasta, to be my legal wife/husband/partner/best mate”) or you can have the Ministeroni use your full names at the start of the ceremony, and then use abbreviations or nicknames in the vows and other parts of the ceremony.